00cedke/TestGame/README.md

-# TestGame
+# JustGame
-idk lmao.
+- Just Game created by myself.

-# how to build or use this ?
+# How to start ?
 - Go to cmd or powershell and put this command `pip install pygame`.

-# Credits
-- cedkeChat01.